JordanRL/operator-overloads-in-php/README.md

 $z = $y + 3; // We expect $x to be 6
 ```

-Now consider what would *actually* happen if $x behaved like an immutable object:
+Now consider what would *actually* happen if $x behaved like a mutable object:

 ```php
 <?php